Security Tip: Retrieving Request Values

 My Recommendations

-This gives you full control over the user input you accept into your app, significantly reducing the possibility of mass-assignment vulnerabilities4.
+This gives you full control over the user input you accept into your app, significantly reducing the possibility of mass-assignment vulnerabilities (which is incredibly easy to do).

 Between those three methods, and the ones we looked last time, you should have the flexibility you need to safely work with user input.